ethereum/ethereum-org-website/src/content/developers/tutorials/eip-1271-smart-contract-signatures/index.md

 > In fact, because EOA digital signatures use public-key cryptography, they can be generated and verified **off-chain**!
 This is how gasless DAO voting works — instead of submitting votes on-chain, digital signatures can be created and verified off-chain using cryptographic libraries.

-While your personal/EOA wallet has a private key, smart contracts do not have any sort of private or secret key (so "Log in with Ethereum", etc. cannot natively work with smart contracts).
+While EOA accounts have a private key, smart contract accounts do not have any sort of private or secret key (so "Log in with Ethereum", etc. cannot natively work with smart contract accounts).

 The problem EIP-1271 aims to solve: how can we tell that a smart contract signature is valid if the smart contract has no “secret” it can incorporate into the signature?